Marketing in an emergency: Dos and don’ts to weather a crisis

 3. Don’t be tone deaf

-Open communication is important but a change of tenor is in order.
+Open communication is important, but a change of tenor is in order.
 Don’t continue marketing like nothing is happening.
 Corporate communication to customers should be clear, honest and sensitive to their concerns.
-Acknowledge the change in status quo and make sure your messaging accounts for people’s fears.
+Acknowledge the change in the status quo and make sure your messaging accounts for people’s fears.
 Let your contacts know what measures you’re taking to provide them with support should they need it, keep product/service available, and ensure customer and employee safety.
-Consider sharing some of these updates on your social media profile too.
+Consider sharing some of these updates on your social media profile, too.

 4. Cement your reputation through tone